moistureman11/SwiftVenice/README.md

 ### Developer Features
 - **Developer Mode:** A password-protected developer mode allows for advanced configuration and content filter management.
 The password can be configured in the app settings.
-- **CSAM Filter Testing:** When dev mode is enabled, safe mode is disabled for testing new LORA models and content filters.

 ### New Innovative Features
 - **🎨 Prompt Templates:** Access a curated library of professional prompt templates across categories like Photography, Art, Sci-Fi, Fantasy, and more.
 Create and save your own custom templates.